ReshmiCode/Quack-The-Code/README.md

 ### What's next for Quack The Code

-In the future, we plan to expand Quack The Code to different animals?
+In the future, we plan to expand Quack The Code to different animals.
 We also plan to connect it to other tasks besides coding, such work/school websites like online classes.
 We would like to make it a more useful productivity app for computer science students that would reward things like finishing homework.